Getting an Interview

-I applied online and the process took 1+ week – interviewed at Guerrero Howe.
+I applied online.
+The process took 1+ week – interviewed at Guerrero Howe (Chicago, IL).

 - I don't remember the specific wording, but it something along the lines of what their CEO's mission of attacking things in an ambiguous manner meant to me.
 1 Answer